AhmedE2021/world-clock-widget-info-screens/README.md

 # Introduction

-This is the Colibo World clock widget
+This is the World clock widget

 # Getting Started